ishikki-akabane/GramDB/README.md

 ### create
 ```
-await db.create("table_name")
+await db.create("table_name", ("name", "rollno", "section"))
 ```
 - table_name: name of the table that you want to create
+- schema: set of fields

 ### fetch_all